 Parkinson’s disease affects the nervous system, causing difficulty with movement and other issues.
 Tremors are a hallmark symptom, but other common symptoms include fatigue and sleep problems.

 Parkinson’s disease involves a wide range of symptoms.
 A major cause of the symptoms is low dopamine activity in the brain.
 As dopamine activity continues to fall, the symptoms can become more severe.

 However, it is worth noting that Parkinson’s disease affects people differently.
 Some people may lose all mobility, while others may continue to experience only mild symptoms.

 In this article, learn about the signs and symptoms and what to expect at each stage of the condition.

 Parkinson’s disease can cause motor (movement) and non-motor symptoms.
-The four key symptoms relate to movement.
+The four

 - slow movements (bradykinesia)